New Video-Saving Feature Raises New Rights Issues

 INSKEEP: The success of YouTube continues to attract new partnerships, and that's where we begin on this Monday as we focus on technology.
 Later this month, Apple TV users will be able to access YouTube through a streaming set top box.
 And Real Networks has also announced the next version of its media player.
 There's a feature that could bring legal issues for YouTube and its parent company, Google.
 NPR's Laura Sydell reports.

-Mr. JASON SCHULTZ (Staff Attorney, Electronic Frontier Foundation): So this does raise a question of whether YouTube will claim that Real is helping people violate its terms of service.
+JASON SCHULTZ: So this does raise a question of whether YouTube will claim that Real is helping people violate its terms of service.